Nils-TUD/Escape/README.md

     * common
         * fs: The filesystem.
 Has a nearly complete ext2-rev0 fs and a iso9660 fs.
 Additionally it manages mount-points.
-        * kmmanager: The keymap-manager knows the current keymap (can be changed), reads from keyboard, translates the keycodes to characters and provides them for other processes.
-        * ui: Registers keyboard-shortcuts at kmmanager and allows this way to switch the virtual terminal via CTRL+1-6.
-CTRL+7 switches to the GUI.
-        * vterm: An abstraction-layer for user-processes.
-It reads from kmmanager, writes to the video-driver and registers multiple virtual terminals as devices.
-They can be used to read characters or write characters (terminal-like).
+        * uimng: multiplexes input- and output-devices between its clients.
+	  A client gets an UI which supplies him with keyboard- and mouse- events and provides him a screen.
+Both text- and graphical interfaces are supported. uimng has keyboard-shortcuts for creating UIs and switching between them.
+        * vterm: A text-interface client of uimng that provides a layer of abstraction for user-processes that are textbased.
+        * winmng: A GUI client of uimng that Manages all existing windows.
+Gets keyboard- and mouse-events from uimng and forwards it to the corresponding application.
         * random/null/zero: Like /dev/{random,null,zero} in e.g. Linux
-        * winmanager: Manages all existing windows.
-Reads from kmmanager and mouse and passes it to the corresponding application.
-Additionally it can move and resize windows and is responsible for setting the corresponding mouse-cursor (default, resize, ...).
     * x86
         * ata: Reading and writing from/to ATA/ATAPI-devices.
 It supports
           PIO-mode and DMA, LBA28 and LBA48.
-        * cmos: Provides the current date.
+        * rtc: Provides the current date and time.
-        * keyboard: Gets notified about keyboard-interrupts, converts the scancodes to keycodes and stores them in a ringbuffer.
-Other processes can read them.
+        * keyb: Gets notified about keyboard-interrupts, converts the scancodes to keycodes and broadcasts them to all clients.
-        * mouse: Gets notified about mouse-interrupts, stores the information in a ring-buffer and gives other processes read-access to them.
+        * mouse: Gets notified about mouse-interrupts and broadcasts them to all clients.
         * pci: Collects the available PCI-devices and gives others access to them.
 This is e.g. used by ata to find the IDE-controller.
         * speaker: Produces beeps with the PC-speaker with a specified frequency and duration.
-        * vesa: Reads the supported VESA-modes from BIOS (via VM86), determines the best matching mode and sets it.
-It creates a shared-memory-region which all GUI-processes use directly.
-On demand it copies a part of it to the VESA-memory.
-Additionally one can let VESA draw the mouse- cursor at a specified position and it is also responsible for drawing the window-move/resize-preview-rectangle.
-        * vesatext: VESA driver for text-mode.
-Can be used as an alternative to the video-driver (VGA-text)
-        * video: Can be used to write to the VGA-textmode-memory.
+        * vesa: An output-device for uimng that supports both text-modes and graphical modes.
+It uses the BIOS via VM86-mode to get and set video modes.
+Clients establish a shared-memory for the screen and send a message to vesa in order to write a specific region from shm to the framebuffer.
+        * vga: An output-device for uimng that supports only text-mode.
+The interface works like the one of vesa.
     * ECO32/MMIX
       Both architectures have the same devices atm (the only difference is that ECO32-devices are accessed with 32-bit words and MMIX-devices with 64-bit words).
         * disk: the disk-driver and therefore the equivalent to ata on x86.
-        * keyboard: the keyboard-driver
+        * keyb: the keyboard-driver
         * rtc: the real-time-clock.
 This is a dummy atm, because both machines don't provide a real-time-clock.
 Therefore, a timestamp is simply increased once a second, starting with 0 :)
-        * video: the video-driver (text-based)
+        * vga: the VGA-driver
 * **user**
   There are quite a few user-programs so that you can do something with Escape ;) The most important ones are:
     * initloader: Is included in the kernel and is used as the first process.
-      Loads the boot-modules (disk-driver, pci (on x86 only), cmos/rtc and fs because we need them to load other drivers and user-apps from the disk).
+      Loads the boot-modules (disk-driver, pci (on x86 only), rtc and fs because we need them to load other drivers and user-apps from the disk).
       After that it replaces itself with init.
-    * init: Is responsible for loading the drivers and login-shells.
+    * init: Is responsible for loading the drivers.
 Which drivers should be loaded is determined by /etc/drivers.
-It starts one login-shell for each vterm.
     * dynlink: the dynamic linker of Escape that is started by the kernel, if the requested application is dynamically linked.
 It receives the fd for the executable, loads all dependencies, does the relocation and